MathisWellmann/lfest-rs/README.md

 It can simulate more than 350M trade and 1250M BBa updates per second along with 25M limit order submissions per second (Run `cargo bench` to see it for your system).
 You feed in external market data using `Bba`, `Trade`, `Candle` or `SmartCandle` to update the `MarketState`, which triggers limit order executions when appropriate.
-For simplicity's sake (and performance) the exchange does not use an order book, nor does it account for slippage of `MarkerOrder`.
-Using `LimitOrder` supports partial executions.
 The exchange can be configured using `Config` and `ContractSpecification`.

 :radioactive: This is a personal project, use a your own risk. :bangbang: